 - August 2020: The CPUC issued a decision, which addressed various issues including eliminating the continued use of the WRAM and MCBA by investor-owned water utilities (IOWUs) in California beginning with general rate case (GRC) applications filed after the effective date (August 27, 2020).
-The final decision: - provides the option for IOWUs to propose a limited price adjustment mechanism referred to as the Monterey-Style WRAM, and an incremental supply cost balancing account in its next GRC, - will not have any impact on GSWC's WRAM & MCBA balances during the GRC cycle that covers the years 2019 - 2021, and - allows GSWC to keep the use of the WRAM and MCBA through 2024, which was confirmed in a procedural hearing held in connection with GSWC's pending GRC.
+The final decision: - provides the option for IOWUs to propose a limited price adjustment mechanism referred to as the Monterey-Style WRAM, and an incremental supply cost balancing account in its next GRC, and - allows GSWC to keep the use of the WRAM and MCBA through 2024, which was confirmed in a procedural hearing held in connection with GSWC's pending GRC.